a-n-d-r-3-w/calculator/CombinedRFASpec.md

 This user wants to add, subtract, multiply, and divide some big numbers with decimal points.

 ### Assumptions ###
-The user doesn't care if the calculator doesn't work on browsers other than the latest version of Chrome.
+- The user doesn't care if the calculator doesn't work on browsers other than the latest version of Chrome.
+- The user will never work with numbers with an absolute value greater than 999,999,999,999.

 ### Requirements Description ###